youngbo89/OpenWrt-cross-compile-makefile/Readme.md

 0. edit makefile
   depend on your target system, you should set these variables:
-  0. STAGING_DIR
+  - STAGING_DIR
-  0. PATH
+  - PATH
-  0. CC
+  - CC
     you will find a binary name in $(TOOLCHAIN)/bin.
-If your target board is Raspberry Pi(or Pi2), It will be *"arm-openwrt-linux-gcc"*
+If your target board is Raspberry Pi or Pi2, It will be *"arm-openwrt-linux-gcc"*

   You will get more detail information at <http://wiki.openwrt.org/doc/devel/crosscompile>